Saturday, September 8, 2018

-Explain that nudity is the clothing of the gods, that the figures are superhuman and imaginary and that corpulence shows prosperity.
+Explain to the children that nudity is the clothing of the gods, that the figures are superhuman and imaginary and that corpulence shows prosperity.

 Elisabeth Rawson